 Cute, Gorgeous, Cuddly! - Kittens are all those things but they grow up and are a significant and long term commitment that demand time, attention, money and veterinary care.
 So while cute photos of kittens on the internet are tempting, make sure you understand the commitment you and your family are undertaking before jumping in paws first!
+Better yet, why not foster a kitten or cat for a few weeks?
+The DSPCA renewed their appeal for Christmas fosters here.
+If you are outside Dublin, check out your local animal shelters.
+Whether you decide to foster or adopt, here are some great points to consider.

 If you have young kids or dogs in the house, you may wonder if bringing a new fluffy little friend into the house is a good idea?
 In fact, most cats will integrate perfectly but there are a few things you should be on the lookout for when choosing your cat to ensure they gel well with everyone in the household.
 Some breeds of cat can be nervous or skittish and easily upset by sudden and continuing loud noises so do some research online about different cat breeds.

 Most cats, if socialised from a young age, and your children understand to be gentle around them, should fit in in no time.
-If there are dogs already in the house, care may need to be taken with introducing the kitten and there are lots of videos on youtube with advice on how to go about it.
+If there are dogs already in the house, care may need to be taken with introducing the kitten and there are lots of videos on YouTube with advice on how to go about it.
 Lots of dogs and cats become best buddies and even curl up and snooze together!

 There are certainly benefits to both styles of cat ownership, so both must be considered when deciding how your cat should spend its time.
 Some breeds are much more suited to being indoors while some like nothing more than to have the freedom of the outdoors.